Understanding HMAC

 Key Preparation

-- If the key is longer than the hash function's block size, it is hashed first.
+- If the key is longer than the hash function's block size, hash it first.

 -